ooni/probe-cli/docs/design/dd-003-step-by-step.md

 }
 ```

-Real code is more complex than this, however the concept is as simple as
+Actual code is more complex than this.
+However, the concept is as simple as
 that.

 All good, then?
 No.

 We moved complexity from the Context magic to construction.
 Now one
-needs to construct, say, a Dialer, by composing netxlite's Dialer
+needs to construct, say, a Dialer by composing netxlite's Dialer
 with a bunch of wrappers also implementing model.Dialer.

 It is no coincidence that the code above omits the code to compose a
 base Dialer with a saving wrapper.
 Since we adopted this tactic, we
-spent quite some time wrestling with composing data types.
+spent some time wrestling with composing data types.

 #### Decorator ~madness and how to overcome it: netx.Config